Last updated: May 29, 2026

 Energy emergencies through EHEAP

 Who may qualify: A household must have a documented heating or cooling emergency, at least one person age 60 or older, and income within program rules.
+Florida says households with 1 to 8 people are checked against 60% of the State Median Income.

-Legal help and resident rights
+Legal help, transportation, and resident rights

 Florida senior stats that matter